Learn How Sponsorship Is a Key to Powerful Marketing

 Companies are often looking for ways to improve how they're perceived by their target audience.
 Sponsoring events that appeal to their market are likely to shape buying attitudes and help generate a positive reaction.

-For example, Coca-Cola is always looking to generate a positive influence of their products in the minds of their consumers.
+For example, Coca-Cola is always looking to generate a positive idea of their products in the minds of their consumers.
 As such, the company regularly supports events that it feels can influence consumer opinions, like the "American Idol" television show.

 Building Brand Awareness